-- Favorable biodistribution and activity profile.
+- Favorable biodistribution.
 STA-12-8666 demonstrates prolonged SN-38 activity following a single dose.
 In addition, STA-12-8666 and its components, including SN-38, have been shown to preferentially persist in tumors as compared to irinotecan.
-Detectable amounts of SN-38 in tumors are observed with STA-12-8666 close to 1 micromolar 5 days following administration, whereas levels of SN-38 declined rapidly below quantifiable limits by 72 hours with irinotecan administration in MDA-MB231 tumor bearing mice. - Efficacy in a broad range of tumors.
+Detectable amounts of SN-38 in tumors are observed 5 days following STA-12-8666 administration, whereas levels of SN-38 declined rapidly below quantifiable limits by 72 hours with irinotecan administration in MDA-MB231 tumor bearing mice. - Efficacy in a broad range of tumors.
 STA-12-8666 has been tested in more than a dozen tumor models where it has been shown to be superior to irinotecan at the equivalent doses and at their respective maximum tolerated doses (MTDs).
 In addition, STA-12-8666 has also been shown to be superior to the combination of irinotecan and a potent Hsp90 inhibitor in a model of small cell lung cancer (SCLC) at MTD. - Durable efficacy in aggressive tumor models.
 STA-12-8666 has been shown to induce durable complete responses in in vivo models of melanoma, NSCLC, and other solid tumors. - Improved tolerability.
 In animal toxicology studies conducted to date, STA-12-8666 has also shown an improved tolerability profile as compared to irinotecan.